 They will discuss your situation and supply you with an e referral code where appropriate.

-If you can’t afford food, you can call 0300 330 9037 to speak to Banbury Citizens Advice Bureau, a referral agency partner of Banbury Foodbank.
+If you can’t afford food, you can call our designated Trussell Trust helpline on 0808 208 2138 to speak to a Citizens Advice Bureau contact, a referral agency partner of Banbury Foodbank.
 Please note this number is for people who do not have enough money for food – if you are a local organisation or charity that works with people who might need the food bank, please contact us directly.
-If you have any questions, please contact the food bank on the number on our contact us page.
+If you have any questions, please send us a message on our contact us page.

 You can find a list of our local centres and opening times here.
 When you arrive you will be met with compassion and kindness.
 A volunteer will greet you and also discuss any dietary needs you may have and exchange your e referral code for a parcel of three days of emergency food.
 We’ll also help to support you in any other ways that we can.
 Our aim is to provide non-judgemental support at the point of crisis.